What is the status of the Fund’s liquidation?

 Who is a Redemption Creditor?

-- December Redeemers are investors whose shares were redeemed pursuant to the Fund’s articles (Articles) with a trade date of 1 December 2008, but did not receive redemption proceeds at the time.
+- December Redeemers are investors whose shares were redeemed pursuant to the Fund’s articles (Articles) on 1 December 2008, but who did not receive redemption proceeds at the time.

 Who is an Equity Claimant?